 - A personalized trip menu with real-time information and incentives integrated with a travel diary and an electronic mobility market in a smartphone app.

-Massachusetts Institute of Technology (MIT) together with the University of Massachusetts at Amherst (UMass) will develop and test its "Sustainable Travel Incentives with Prediction, Optimization and Personalization" (Tripod), a system that could incentivize travelers to pursue specific routes, modes of travel, departure times, vehicle types, and driving styles in order to reduce energy use.
+The ITSLab together with the TrancikLab (MIT) and the University of Massachusetts at Amherst (UMass) will develop and test its "Sustainable Travel Incentives with Prediction, Optimization and Personalization" (Tripod), a system that could incentivize travelers to pursue specific routes, modes of travel, departure times, ride sharing, trip making, and driving styles in order to reduce energy use.
 Tripod relies on an app-based travel incentive tool designed to influence users' travel choices by offering them real-time information and rewards.
 MIT researchers are using an open-source simulation platform, SimMobility, and an energy model, TripEnergy, to test Tripod.
 The system model, which simulates the Greater Boston area, will be able to dynamically measure energy use as changes to the network and travelers' behavior occur.
 The team's system model will be linked with a control architecture that will evaluate energy savings and traveler satisfaction with different incentive structures.
 The control architecture will present users with personalized options via a smartphone app, and it will include a reward points system to incentivize users to adopt energy-efficient travel options.
 Reward points, or tokens, could be redeemed for prizes or discounts at participating vendors, or could be transferred amongst users in a social network.

 Inefficiency in transportation systems is an issue affecting millions of people every day.
 It causes increased use of energy and pollution, as well as economic loss, stress, and road rage.
 State and local transportation departments are highly motivated to manage transportation in a more cost- effective manner, but lack the tools to do so.
 Tripod proposes a way to influence the individual’s daily travel decisions that contribute most significantly to energy inefficiencies, by offering information and incentives for changing that behavior and improving system performance.